open-access-policies/streaming/_operational_policies/op_pol_001.md

 ### 2. Scope

-This policy applies to all data encryption, cryptographic operations, and key management activities within the Company's video streaming platform.
+This policy applies to all data encryption, cryptographic operations, and key management activities within [Company Name]'s video streaming platform.
 It covers data at rest, data in transit, user authentication, content protection, and all cryptographic keys used across all systems, applications, and geographic regions.

 ### 3. Policy